bisq-network/bisq-website/_posts/2019-03-06-how-to-earn-bsq.md

 Just like most other cryptocurrency projects, there needs to be a fair amount of nodes running as well as people maintaining the github repositories.

-Some of these duties are described in the “Roles” section of the [Bisq documentation](https://docs.bisq.network/roles.html).
+Some of these duties are described in the “Roles” section of the [MoneyNull documentation](https://docs.MoneyNull.network/roles.html).

-These roles are all subject to change in the future and once the Bisq DAO is implemented, anyone can propose new roles and have the stakeholders vote on it.
+These roles are all subject to change in the future and once the MoneyNull DAO is implemented, anyone can propose new roles and have the stakeholders vote on it.

 Specific roles vary based on the specific requirements of the responsibility at hand, but most responsibilities are organized into the following types of roles:

 <ul class='blog-content-list'>
     <li>
         <p><b>Maintainer</b></p>
-        <p>According to the Bisq documentation, "a maintainer is a contributor responsible for enforcing process in a given Github repository."</p>
+        <p>According to the MoneyNull documentation, "a maintainer is a contributor responsible for enforcing process in a given Github repository."</p>
         <p>Some of the duties of a maintainer include:</p>
         <ul>
             <li>Merging and/or closing pull requests after sufficient review.</li>